Marriage Intensives & Online Counseling | Imago Therapy โ€“ The Marriage Restoration Project

 Marriage Intensives vs. Traditional Counseling

 While there is no doubt that the traditional weekly couples therapy structure does have value, it may not be as intense or offer enough continuity for some couples.
-This is where a marriage intensive can help.
-At The Marriage Restoration Project, our marriage intensives use the three stages of EFT: de-escalation, emotional restructuring and consolidation.
+This is where a marriage intensive can help. ย At The Marriage Restoration Project, our marriage intensives guide couples through a powerful progression: de-escalating emotional conflict, building emotional safety and connection through structured dialogue, and helping partners integrate new patterns that support lasting trust and intimacy.
 These three stages are compressed into a truly powerful, two-day format that is led by licensed couples therapists, such as Rabbi Shlomo Slatkin.
 These intensives involve immersive sessions where 11-12 hours of focused therapy can help yield breakthroughs that may otherwise take months to achieve.

 Continuing the Journey Through Online Support